WHITEFLAG

 Nuclear powers: CDF = 1.0 (impossible to coerce)

 Why It Matters: Human capital is mobile, unlike land.
 Doctors, engineers, scientists flee hostile acquisitions.
-Buyer sees lower actual value than raw human capital calculation suggests.
+Lower resilience means the buyer's actual value is far less than the raw human capital figure suggests.

 Creditor Concentration